onqlavelabs/onqlave-node/README.md

 ````

 All Onqlave APIs must be invoked using a `Encryption` instance.
 ### Encrypt

-To encrypt data, use the **Encrypt(plainData, associatedData)** method of the `Encryption` service.
-The **plainText** parameter is the `Buffer` representation of data you are wishing to encrypt.
+To encrypt data, use the **encrypt(plainData, associatedData)** method of the `Encryption` service.
+The **plainData** parameter is the `Buffer` representation of data you are wishing to encrypt.
 The **associatedData** parameter the `Buffer` representation of associated data which can be used to improve the authenticity of the data (it is not mandatory), as shown below.
 ```javascript
 //Initilise the new encryption service using configurations as per [Usage] const encryptionService = new Encryption(credential, retrySettings, config.arxURL, config.debug);